Saving Abel: History

 "Addicted" was first played on Memphis radio station, WMFS, where program director, Rob Cressman featured the song in regular rotation based on its strong local appeal.
 "Addicted" was then heard by a Virgin A&R consultant, who e-mailed the song to CEO of Virgin Music Company Jason Flom.
 Flom liked what he heard and sent Kim Stephens to watch the band perform in Jackson, Tennessee.
 "Addicted" was released in March 2008 as a single followed by their major label debut, Saving Abel, on March 11, 2008.
-"Addicted", which rose to No. 2 on the Billboard Mainstream Rock Songs chart.
+"Addicted", which rose to No. 2 on the Billboard Mainstream Rock Songs chart and reached number 20 on the Billboard Hot 100, becoming their first and only top-twenty hit.
+It was certified five-times Platinum in 2026.
 On January 15, 2009, the album peaked at No. 49 on the Billboard 200.
 The album received the certification of Gold in the week of March 16, 2009, because of the lead single.

 In mid-2009, the band embarked on a tour with Canadian rock band Nickelback during their Dark Horse Tour, along with Hinder and Papa Roach, bringing the band through Live Nation outdoor amphitheaters.
 In April 2009, the band struck down allegations that there was a rivalry with fellow tour-mates Hinder.

 Virgin released the Saving Abel EP, 18 Days Tour, on April 7, 2009, that contained an acoustic version of the song "18 Days" along with two new songs.
 In the latter part of 2009, Saving Abel headlined a U.S. tour with the bands Red, Pop Evil and Taddy Porter in supporting slots.

 The band worked on their second studio album Miss America throughout late 2009 and early 2010.
 During the making of the record, the song "The Sex Is Good" was somehow leaked onto YouTube.
 The new album, which offered a download-able only acoustic version of the song "The Sex Is Good", was released via Virgin Records on June 8, 2010.
 The first single from the CD, "Stupid Girl (Only In Hollywood)", was released earlier that year on April 8 and hit radio on April 26.
 The song went to No. 7 on the Mainstream Rock Song chart.
 "The Sex Is Good" was later issued as the second single, reaching the No. 1 spot on the same chart in January 2011.
 The third single was "Miss America".

 In 2011, they embarked on a tour where they played at the Guantanamo Bay detention camp, as well as many barbecues, chili cook-offs, motorcycle rallies and state fairs.
 They also played for the American military in Kuwait.